particle-iot/docs/src/content/reference/discontinued/mesh.md

 #### What happens after Device OS 1.5.x?

-Device OS 1.5.x, currently 1.5.2, will be the last version to contain Thread mesh networking support.
+Device OS 1.5.2 is the last version to contain Thread mesh networking support.
 After this release, there will not be any additional mesh-specific bug fixes or upgrades to the nRF52 Thread mesh networking stack.

 Version 2.0.0 and later (there is no 1.6.x), have the ability to use a mesh network removed, and all Device OS API calls in the `Mesh` object have been removed.